Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

-In this article, we will explain the actual implementation steps for IAM authentication in AWS ElastiCache and RDS, as well as some of the pitfalls we encountered during operation.
-We hope this article will help you reduce the operational burden associated with password management and build a more secure and efficient infrastructure.
+This article outlines the actual implementation steps and common pitfalls encountered during operation of IAM authentication in AWS ElastiCache and RDS.
+We hope this will be helpful in reducing the operational burden associated with password management and building a more secure and efficient infrastructure.

-AWS managed data stores, ElastiCache and RDS, have traditionally commonly used default user authentication for ElastiCache and password authentication for the Master user for RDS.
+With AWS managed data stores, ElastiCache and RDS, the default user authentication for ElastiCache and password authentication by the Master user for RDS have traditionally been the most common methods of authentication.

 However, password management has clear limitations.